 The eagle eyed among you will notice that this is similar to how entity framework DbContext works

-Architecturally, we’ll notice that this has cleaned things up a bit and we can get a clearer picture of how all this parts now seemingly work together.
+Architecturally, we'll notice that this has cleaned things up a bit and we can get a clearer picture of how all th parts work together.

 Abstracting the use of Entity Framework